What is a Long Term Plan (LTP) and why it matters to you.

 All councils in NZ are required to plan to ensure that the services we provide are sustainable.
-We also need to provide a way in-which our local communities can take part in local decision making.
+We also need to provide a way in which our local communities can take part in local decision making.

-The up-coming LTP is for the years 2018-2028 (previous LTP 2015-2025
+The current LTP is for the years 2018-2028 (previous LTP 2015-2025

 - The next Long Term Plan is for ten years from 2018 to 2028